Neahtid/neahtid.github.io/index.md

 </section>
 <section class="section-4">
   <h2>Where it will be available</h2>
-  <p>Our technology match different use-cases and can be applied to different kind of industries like:</p>
+  <p>Our technology match different use-cases and can be applied to different kind of electrical products among other, in:</p>
   <div class="container badges">
     <div class="row">
       <div class="col-12 col-md-4 badge">